“Pray for him”: Man reveals his bro took R300k loan to marry bae, Mzansi trips

 - Some are all for the risk, while others made it clear that you'd never catch them in this situation

-PAY ATTENTION: Celebrate South African innovators, leaders and trailblazers with us!
-Click to check out Women of Wonder 2022 by Briefly News!

-Weddings are expensive!
-One man just took a R300k loan to marry his girlfriend, and a friend is truly concerned.
+Weddings are known to be expensive, and one man just took a R300k loan to marry his girlfriend, and a friend is truly concerned.

-A lot of couples are remaining engaged or just in a relationship as the cost of getting married is lefty.
+A lot of couples are choosing to keep their relationship statuses unchanged or remain engaged, as the cost of getting married is hefty.
 However, there are those who risk it to take things to the next level, like this guy's friend.

 Man stresses over friend who took R300k loan to marry his girlfriend

-Twitter user @misu_zulu shared that a friend of his took a loan for R300k so that he can make his girlfriend his wife.
-The man is stressed for his friend as he does not feel this was a smart move.
+Twitter user, @misu_zulu shared, tweeted that a friend of his took out a loan for R300k, so that he can make his girlfriend his wife.
+The man is stressed for his friend, as he does not feel this was a smart move.

+Financially stable man in Soweto is looking for baby mama to co-parent with, not marry: SA shares thoughts

 Mzansi people share their opinions on the wedding debt situation